Darren-Gannon/hooligan-test/README.md

 1. Run `npm run build`
 1. Run `npm run start:prod`
 1. Wait for bootstrap log to provide you with the access url

-Licence: Proprietary this project, or its derivatives, may not be used for commerical purposes.